 Love this chilli?
 Why not try my vegetarian chilli, made using chickpeas and lots of vegetables.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kind-friendly inspiration on Pinterest and Instagram.

-- 1 tbsp oil
+- 1 tbsp Olive Oil

-- 1 onion (red, white or brown), finely chopped
+- 1 Onion (red, white or brown) finely chopped

-- 1 celery stick, finely chopped
+- 1 Celery stick finely chopped

-- 2 garlic cloves - minced
+- 2 Garlic cloves minced

-- 1 1/2 tsp ground cumin
+- 3 tsp Ground cumin

-- 2 tsp smoked paprika
+- 3 tsp Smoked paprika

-- 500ml (2 cups) passata SEE NOTE 2
+- 500ml (2 cups) Passata

 - Heat the oil, over a medium heat, in a large sauce pan and add the onion and celery.
 Sauté for a few minutes until the onion starts to turn translucent.

 - If you don’t have passata you can replace it with canned chopped tomatoes.
-You may need a little more passata, depending on your pan and heat used.